nanditaraha/Numerical-Analysis/README.md

 <img width="437" alt="Screen Shot 2022-04-10 at 6 45 55 AM" src="https://user-images.githubusercontent.com/27436642/162614447-6c587309-45aa-411b-b2c1-192a5fa95a6e.png"></br>

 **The laser_gainSimulation.C code:**
-The default gainsimulationTest function takes 2000 cycles, 16 fills and 2 laser shots in each cycle.</br> This gives reasonble results.
-You can run reduce the number of cyles for a reasonable result.
+The default gainsimulationTest() function takes 2000 cycles, 16 fills and 2 laser shots in each cycle.</br> This gives reasonble results.
+You can run reduce the number of cyles for a reasonable result. </br>
 $ root -l laser_gainSimulation.C</br>
 $ root [1] gainSimulationTest()</br>